Conductive homogeneity of compact metric spaces and construction of p-energy: Introduction

 The main objective of this paper is to generalize the following elementary fact.
 Let $I = [0, 1]$.
 Define

 for $n \ge 1$ and $f : I \to \BbR$.
 If $f$ is smooth or more generally $f \in W^{1, p}(I)$, which is the $(1, p)$-Sobolev space, then

 as $n \to \infty$, where $\nabla{f}$ is the derivative of $f$.
 Our naive question is what is a counterpart of this in the case of metric spaces.
-More precisely, our general strategy of the study is;\\ (1)\,\,To fix an adequate sequence of discrete graphs $\{(T_n, E_n^*)\}_{n \ge 1}$, where $T_n$ is a discrete approximation of the original space and $E_n^*$ is the collection of edges, i.e. pairs of points in $T_n$, and define
+More precisely, our general strategy of the study is:\\ (1)\, To fix an adequate sequence of discrete graphs $\{(T_n, E_n^*)\}_{n \ge 1}$, where $T_n$ is a discrete approximation of the original metric space $(X, d)$ and $E_n^*$ is the collection of edges, i.e. pairs of points in $T_n$.
+For a function $f: T_n \to \BbR$, define